• Best Fall Recipes

 Seared pork tenderloin going into the oven to finish on a sheet tray with parchment.

-Step 2: Place the seared pork tenderloin in the oven on a rimmed baking sheet (versus a high sided roasting pan) with parchment for easy clean up.
+1. Place the pork on a rimmed baking sheet with parchment.
 Use a pastry brush to lightly add a little extra olive oil for moisture and shine.
-DO NOT WASH THE PAN.
-Those browned bits equal flavor for the sauce.
+Place in the oven to roast, about 10 minutes, 140°F -145°F.

 The tasty bits left in the fry pan after searing pork will make great pan sauce.

-Chopped shallots sautéing in butter starting the pan sauce.
+Chopped shallots sautéing in butter starting a pan sauce.

-Step 4: When the unsalted butter is melted, add the shallots and thyme and cook, stirring and scraping the bottom of the pan until soft, 1-2 minutes.
-A wooden flat edged spatula works great for this.
+4. Over medium heat, add the butter to the still hot pan, then shallots.
+When the butter is melted, add shallots and thyme.
+Cook, stirring and scraping the bottom of the pan until soft, 1-2 minutes.

-Deglazing a pan to make a pan sauce with mustard cream.
+Deglazing a pan after searing pork to make a pan sauce with mustard cream.

-Step 5: Add the wine to deglaze the pan, scraping up all of the tasty bits on the pan bottom.
+1. Add wine to deglaze the pan, scraping up all of the tasty bits on the pan bottom.
+Cook most of the wine off.

-Step 6: Allow to cook and start to thicken.
-Whisk together the cream and both mustards.
+1. Whisk together the cream and both mustards.
 Add to the pan, still stirring.
 The sauce will start to thicken quickly.
-It's done when it thick and you can draw your spatula across it and it leaves a line.

 Thickened mustard cream sauce finishing in the pan, ready to serve.